YeeTone/CS302-2022Spring/Assignment/A6/A6Report.md

 - Modified code:

-0. Release the comments in `user/ex2.c`
+0. Release the annotations in `user/ex2.c`

 1. Modify the codes in `kern/schedule/default_sched.c`: